johnpapa/vscode-winteriscoming/README.md

-# Winter is Coming theme for VS Code
+# Winter is Coming theme

 This extension for Visual Studio Code adds two themes titled "Winter is Coming".
 There are dark, dark blue, and light themes.